 (B) The effectiveness of the remedy in controlling the source to reduce further releases, based on consideration of the extent to which containment practices will reduce further releases, and the extent to which treatment technologies may be used.

 (C) The ease or difficulty of implementing a potential remedy, based on consideration of the degree of difficulty associated with constructing the technology; the expected operational reliability of the technologies; the need to coordinate with and obtain necessary approvals and permits from other agencies; the availability of necessary equipment and specialists; and available capacity and location of needed treatment, storage, and disposal services.

 (D) The practicable capability of the owner and operator, including a consideration of the technical and economic capability.

-(4) The owner and operator must specify as part of the selected remedy a schedule for initiating and completing remedial activities included in a corrective action plan.
-This schedule must be submitted to the Division for review and approval.
-Such a schedule must require the initiation of remedial activities within a reasonable period of time, taking into consideration the factors set forth in this Rule.
-The owner and operator must consider the following factors in determining the schedule of remedial activities:
+(4) The owner and operator shall specify as part of the selected remedy a schedule for initiating and completing remedial activities included in a corrective action plan.
+This schedule shall be submitted to the Division for review and approval to determine compliance with this Rule.
+The owner and operator shall consider the following factors in determining the schedule of remedial activities: